Civil Statute of Limitations in Indiana for Personal Injury Cases

 Potential defendants should not have a potential lawsuit looming indefinitely, and plaintiffs seek retribution in a timely manner.
 Witness recollections and other details are clearer.
 Depending on the situation, the time begins counting down on the date of the incident or discovery of the harm.

-Statutes of limitations for civil cases break down as follows:
+Statute of limitations for civil cases break down as follows:

 • Injury to Person: 2 years